Jonas Hector: International career

 On 7 November 2014, Hector was called up to the Germany national football team for the first time ahead of a UEFA Euro 2016 qualifying match against Gibraltar and a friendly against Spain.
 Manager Joachim Löw said "We want to get to know Jonas Hector better; he's in good form for Cologne."
 He made his debut in the 4–0 win over Gibraltar in Nuremberg on 14 November, replacing Erik Durm for the last 18 minutes.

 On 4 September 2015, he started a Euro 2016 qualifier against Poland at left back and assisted goals for Thomas Müller and Mario Götze thus further staking his claim to the left back position for Germany.

 On 29 March 2016, Hector scored his first goal for Germany in a 4–1 win over Italy in Munich.

 On 31 May 2016, Hector was named in Germany's final 23-man squad for UEFA Euro 2016.
 On 2 July 2016, Hector scored the winning kick in the quarter-final penalty shootout against Italy to take the German team into the Euro 2016 semi-final stage.

 In 2017, Hector was named in Germany's squad for the Confederations Cup in Russia.
 He played in all-but-one of Germany's matches at the tournament as the nation went on to lift the title.

 On 15 May 2018, Hector was called up to Germany's preliminary squad for the 2018 FIFA World Cup.
 He was selected in Germany's final 23-man squad on 4 June 2018.

 On 14 October 2020, it was reported that Hector had retired from international football and would no longer represent Germany's national team.
+Of his 43 internationals for Germany his team won 28.